bestander/angularjs-modal-service/README.md

 An AngularJS service that creates a Modal Popup with a given HTML template and controller.

-The Service createDialog can be used to create a modal using Twitter's Bootstrap on the fly.
+The Service createDialog can be used to create a modal on the fly.

 ## Using it: